Background

 However, SensorThings was designed to be generic — which made it flexible but too abstract for the specific needs of hydrologic and environmental time-series data.
 In particular, it lacked fields for:

-- Authentication and access control
+- Information about users along with authentication and access control

 - Extract, transform, load-style data orchestration